LT-IntroToAI-SY2324/a2-movie-chatbot-elastic-David/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+    For step #2, this was the most difficult because I was unable to process or follow the percent procedure

 2. Explain how you could use the match function for extracting information from a movie database.